brunosimon/burno.js/README.md

 ```
 * Have a beer :beer:

-## Core classes
+# Core classes

-Core classes are base classes you want to inherite if your building custom Components and Tools.
+Core classes are base classes you want to extend if your building custom components and tools.

-### Abstract Class
+## Abstract Class

 `B.Core.Abstract` is the default class.

 * `extend` method
 * `init` method (called when instantiated)
-* `options` property that will be overriden (see example bellow)
+* `options` property that will be merged (see example bellow)
-* `static` property to activate make static classes (also call singleton)
+* `static` property to set the class as a singleton (can be instantiated only one time)

 ###### Default